 Sudden Hearing Loss

-Medical recommendations and treatment for SSHL of unknown origin is typically a prescription of Corticosteroid and Antiviral agents.
-Corticostgeroids are the primary anti-inflammatory agents used to treat SSHL of unknown origin.
-The mechanism of action in sudden hearing loss is unknown, although reduction of cochlear and auditory nerve inflammation is the presumed pathway.
-However, the value of steroids in the treatment of idiopathic sudden sensorineural hearing loss remains unclear.
-Antiviral agents such as famciclovir and valacyclovir are commonly recommended if the sudden hearing loss may have been a result of a virus as it affects the viral thymidine kinase.
-They inhibit viral DNA polymerase, preventing viral DNA replication.
-Diuretics may also be recommended if the assumption that some episodes of SSHL are secondary to cochlear endolymphatic hydrops, diuretic therapy has been used as treatment.
+Medical recommendations and treatment for SSNHL of unknown origin is typically a prescription of Corticosteroid and Antiviral agents.
+Corticosteroids are the primary anti-inflammatory medication used to treat SSNHL of unknown origin.
+Although the cause of sudden hearing loss is unknown, the corticosteroid will reduce inflammation of the auditory nerve.
+Antiviral agents such as famciclovir and valacyclovir (Valtrex) are commonly recommended if the sudden hearing loss may have been a result of a virus.